rekennelly/strabo/docs/editing_workflow.rst

 * set_database.py
     * add your new feature inputs into the database

-In order to edit the admin interface see admin_edit.md
+In order to edit the admin interface to accomidate this change see :ref:`admin-interface-section`.

 Database file structure